webtrends-optimize/knowledge-base/docs/for-web/getting-started/tag-configuration/masking.md

 ## In tag masking

 !!! note "24 hour cache"
-    Our tag sits on a CDN and is cached for upto 24 hours to keep Google happy.
+    Our tag sits on a CDN and is cached for up to 24 hours to keep Google happy.
 Please plan your updates in advance.

 While you're waiting for your tests to load, you have two core options for masking.